 Folic acid is in prenatal vitamins.
 Getting this vitamin early in pregnancy is important to prevent an ONTD.
 Researchers have found that a woman who gets enough folic acid (vitamin B-9) can help lower the risk for neural tube defects.
 Folic acid is found in some leafy green vegetables, nuts, beans, citrus fruits, and fortified breakfast cereals.
 Experts recommend that all people of childbearing age take a daily multivitamin containing 400 to 800 micrograms of folic acid.

 If you have had a child with a neural tube defect or are at high risk for ONTD, your healthcare provider may recommend taking a larger amount of folic acid before your next pregnancy.
 You may be directed to take 4,000 mcg of folic acid per day from 1 month before conception through the first 3 months of pregnancy, and 400 mcg a day at other times, even when not planning on becoming pregnant.
 Discuss this with your healthcare provider.

 Your healthcare provider may also advise genetic counseling.
-You can discuss with a counselor the risk of a neural tube defect in a future pregnancy.
+You can talk with a counselor about the risk of a neural tube defect in a future pregnancy.
 Also talk with your provider about getting a prescription for folic acid to lower the risk for another open neural tube defect.

 How can I help my child live with an open neural tube defect?

 Your child’s healthcare providers will work to prevent deformities or keep them to a minimum.
 They will also work to help your child make the most of his or her capabilities.
 Physical and occupational rehabilitation, plus extra support in school, can help a child function as well as possible.